 - ¼ cup coconut aminos

-- 2 Tbsp avocado or coconut oil, divided
+- 2 Tbsp avocado oil or coconut oil, divided

-- 1 cup of chopped green veggies, such as broccoli, bok choy, zucchini, asparagus or snap peas
+- 1 cup green veggies such as broccoli, bok choy, zucchini, asparagus or snap peas; chopped

 - 1 Tbsp toasted sesame oil

-- Sliced scallions and/or sesame seeds for garnish
+- scallions sliced; can also use sesame seeds; for garnish

 - In a medium bowl, mix together the coconut aminos, garlic and ginger.